jsreport/toner/README.md

 - [toner-handlebars](https://github.com/jsreport/toner-handlebars)
 - [toner-jsrender](https://github.com/jsreport/toner-jsrender)

+Note that templating engine runs safely in another sand-boxed process.
+You don't have to be afraid to run user defined templates.
+See [script-manager](https://github.com/pofider/node-script-manager) for details.

 ###Recipes
 The actual printing of the document into pdf, excel or any other type of the document is done by something we call **recipe**.
 The recipe also needs to be registered first.